Sinus Surgery

 In Singapore, sinus treatment often involves a combination of medication, decongestants, and immunotherapy.
 However, if you have been prescribed these treatments but have not experienced relief from your symptoms, visiting a sinus specialist in Singapore may be a good next step.
 After a thorough evaluation, the specialist may recommend surgery.
 Whether sinus surgery is necessary depends on your individual condition.

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 Since patients are placed under anaesthesia, they are unlikely to feel any pain during the procedure.
 However, they may experience mild pain for about a week after surgery.

 After surgery, you may experience some congestion and swelling in the nasal cavity.
 However, you should be able to breathe through your nose within a few days.
-In some cases, it may take several weeks for the swelling to fully subside and for a noticeable improvement in your nasal breathing.
+In some cases, it may take several weeks for the swelling to fully subside and for a noticeable enhancement in your nasal breathing.

 Full recovery following a sinus surgery may take 2-3weeks.
 However, this may vary depending on each patient’s condition.